nulab/NLBURLAction/README.md

 # NLBURLAction
-NLBURLAction is a library for to open a custom scheme URL.
+NLBURLAction is a library to open custom scheme URLs easily.
+It can convert URL to custom scheme URL.

 ![Screenshot](screenshot.png "Screenshot")